camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 **Temporary Loss Scenario:** If a region loss is temporary — such as from transient network issues — Zeebe can handle this situation without initiating recovery procedures, provided there is sufficient free space on the persistent disk.
 However, processing may halt due to a loss of quorum during this time.

-#### Key Steps to Handle Passive Region Loss
+#### Key steps to handle passive region loss

-1. **Traffic Rerouting:** Use DNS to reroute traffic to the surviving active region.
+1. **Traffic rerouting:** Use DNS to reroute traffic to the surviving active region.
 (Details on managing DNS rerouting depend on your specific DNS setup and are not covered in this guide.)
-2. **Failover Phase:** Temporarily restores Camunda 8 functionality by removing the lost brokers and handling the export to the unreachable Elasticsearch instance.
+2. **Failover phase:** Temporarily restores Camunda 8 functionality by removing the lost brokers and handling the export to the unreachable Elasticsearch instance.
-3. **Failback Phase:** Fully restores the failed region to its original functionality.
+3. **Failback phase:** Fully restores the failed region to its original functionality.
 This phase requires the region to be ready for the redeployment of Camunda 8.

 :::caution